rekha587/Image-Processing-Project---Plant-Disease-Detection/README.md

 The dataset used for this project has been taken from Plant-Village- Dataset which can be found from online resources.
 The Data fed for the modeling is of Apple Leaves.
 For implementation purpose the Dataset comprises of 2 set of images that are Diseased and Healthy which contains images of leaves with respective labels.
 The Diseased Folder contains diseased/unhealthy, affected by Apple Scab, Black Rot or Cedar Apple Rust, etc. The Healthy Folder consists of Green and healthy images.

 ## PROPERTIES OF IMAGES
-Type of File : JPG File.
+1. Type of File : JPG File
-Dimensions : 256 * 256.
+2. Dimensions : 256 * 256
-Width : 256 Pixels.
+3. Width : 256 Pixels
-Height : 256 Pixels.
+4. Height : 256 Pixels
-Horizontal Resolution : 96 dpi.
+5. Horizontal Resolution : 96 dpi
-Vertical Resolution : 96 dpi.
+6. Vertical Resolution : 96 dpi
-Bit Depth : 24.
+7. Bit Depth : 24

 # Modules Used: